Dental Insurance Review

-Most full coverage dental insurance plans will cover two preventive maintenance visits per year without requiring a deductible payment.
-Most require a $50 deductible per person, per year to help cover costs beyond your preventive exams.
+Most full coverage dental insurance plans will cover two preventive maintenance visits per year without requiring a deductible payment; however, most will require a $50 deductible per person, per year to help cover costs beyond your preventive exams.
 If you need work done, most plans will cover a part of the costs.
 We looked at root canals specifically and found that the majority of dental plans will cover about half the cost, which may not seem like a lot, but paying half is better than paying upfront for an $800 root canal.
-However, keep in mind that most insurance policies, depending on your plan, top out at about $1000 to $1500 per year.
+Keep in mind that most insurance policies, depending on your plan, top out at about $1000 to $1500 per year.
 Using conservative estimates that might be one or two root canals.
 If you need extensive work done you might have to pay the remaining amount out of pocket.

 What Kind of Dental Plans Are Available?

 Most dental insurance companies will offer a variety of plans in your area.
 You can find plans ranging from affordable discount plans to what might be considered "gold-level" plans.
 Here are a few types of plans you may choose from: